 • Campaign performance optimization: AI can continuously monitor and analyze campaign performance, automatically making adjustments to optimize results.

-3. Video advertising reigns supreme: Video remains the most engaging and effective advertising format, and its popularity is expected to continue to grow in 2024.
+Video remains the most engaging and effective technology for advertising format, and its popularity is expected to continue to grow in 2026.
 This is being driven by several factors, including:

 • Improved video ad formats: Interactive video ads, shoppable video ads, and other innovative formats are providing brands with new ways to capture attention and drive conversions.